matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 - Composition:
     - If take in member variables to determine behavior, you allow extension via Composition **(Strategy pattern)**.

-### Principle of least knowledge, "Only talk to friends, don't talk to strangers"
+### Principle of the least knowledge, "Only talk to friends, don't talk to strangers"

 :disappointed_relieved: